aclist/dztui/README.md

 ## Known Issues/Possible Pitfalls:

 - Ubuntu's `column` package may be too old to support setting field separators correctly.
+(TODO: add separate section detailing how to install and compile package)
 - The ping attempt is only made once as a fast check with no retries.
 - It goes without saying, but you need to have a sufficiently wide enough terminal window to justify the text correctly.
 - There is no pagination, so if there are more servers than lines in your terminal, you are going to have to scroll up.